cambiotraining/hpc-intro/03-slurm.md

 Rscript exercises/pi_estimator.R --nsamples 200 --ncpus $SLURM_CPUS_PER_TASK
 ```

-We can run the job multiple times by modifying the `#SBATCH -c` option.
+We can run the job multiple times by modifying the `#SBATCH -c` option, saving the file and re-running `sbatch slurm/estimate_pi.sh`.

 After running each job we can use `seff JOBID` (or `scontrol show job JOBID`) command to obtain information about how long it took to run.